Dr Matthew Shorrock

 What’s your professional background?

-I am a chartered psychologist, executive coach and psychotherapist registered within Austria and the UK.
+I am a chartered psychologist, leadership and mindset coach, as well as registered psychotherapist.
 Over the years, as a researcher and writer, I have published extensively and lectured internationally, and sit on the Editorial Board of the Transactional Analysis Journal (TAJ).
-I have taken in-depth trainings in coaching and psychotherapy trainings in person-centred counselling, acceptance commitment therapy (ACT / CBT), NLP, and am a Certified Transactional Analyst.
+I have taken in-depth trainings in coaching and psychotherapy trainings in Authentic Leadership Development, person-centred counselling, Acceptance Commitment Therapy (ACT / CBT), NLP, and am a Certified Transactional Analyst.

 Before becoming a psychotherapist, psychologist and coach, I worked in the funeral sector, education, social work & social service management.
 For over twenty five years I have been enabling the growth of individuals and organisations, including twenty years experience of personal development in groups and training throughout Europe and Asia.
-My areas of expertise include: leadership and management coaching in charisma, authenticity and executive presence; change management within organisations; expatriate integration and cross-cultural relationships; and internet / screen addiction.
+My areas of expertise include: mindset and leadership coaching in authenticity, executive presence, burnout and imposter syndrome; expatriate integration and cross-cultural relationships; and screen addiction.

 How would you describe yourself as a person?

 Compassionate, dynamic and grounded.
 I hold a firm belief that every person is individual, and has the potential to fully realise their unique qualities, wherever they ‘rest their hat’ in the world.
-As a British expat based in Vienna, with a special interest in working with members of the international community, I have come to believe that we are able to completely realise our potential, irrespective of our geographical circumstance, and the cultural challenges we face, chosen or otherwise.
+As a British expat based in Vienna, with a special interest in working with the peak performing international community, I have come to believe that we are able to completely realise our potential, irrespective of our geographical circumstance, socio-economic background, or the cultural challenges we face, chosen or otherwise.

 What is your professional approach?